mwszekely/bootstrap-sass-variables/README.md

 Bootstrap isn't (currently) designed around the newer system of Sass modules, making it difficult in some ways to use, especially in regards to customizing `_variables.scss` (which is already a little bit tricky to customize with its intricate system of dependencies).

-This library makes it much easier to `@use "bootstrap"` with a specific set of customizations, without making it impossible for users further down the line to continue customizing (normally, SASS will only allow a `.scss` file to be customized once, which doesn't change here&mdash;it's just worked around).
+This library makes it much easier to `@use "bootstrap.scss"` with a specific set of customizations, without making it impossible for users further down the line to continue customizing (normally, SASS will only allow a `.scss` file to be customized once, which doesn't change here&mdash;it's just worked around).

 ## Step 1.
 Customize Bootstrap's variables
 ````scss